dunstontc/learn-go/code/McCleod/GolangWebDev/000/046_mongodb/00_about-nosql/README.md

 With column nosql, data is stored in columns.
 This has performance gains.

-"Relational databases store all the data in a particular table’s rows together on-disk, making retrieval of a particular row fast.
+"Relational databases store all the data in a particular table's rows together on-disk, making retrieval of a particular row fast.
 Column-family databases generally serialize all the values of a particular column together on-disk, which makes retrieval of a large amount of a specific attribute fast.
 This approach lends itself well to aggregate queries and analytics scenarios where you might run range queries over a specific field." [source](http://www.jamesserra.com/archive/2015/04/types-of-nosql-databases/)

 Examples: Big Table (google), Cassandra (facebook), HBase